OpenNebula/minione/README.md

 If the deployment ends succesfully, you now have your OpenNebula all-in-one evaluation environment ready to use!
 On the terminal, you'll see a deployment report with login information.

-You can easily deploy a LXD/OpenNebula environment of a VM running on AWS.
-The minimal recommended instance type is perhaps t2.medium.
-Just give it at least 25GB disk space and allow access to the 9869 TCP where the WebUI is running.

 ### Deployment Steps